quasarch/quasarch-documentation/content/en/docs/api-reference/users.md

 title: "Users API"
 linkTitle: "Users API"
 weight: 1
+description: The Users HTTP API provides endpoints for user management and authentication.
 ---

 The Users HTTP API provides endpoints for user management and authentication.